bwegh/awre/README.md

 Peer
 ====
-Erwa implements the basic profile for all four roles of a peer, caller and callee as well as publisher and subscriber.
+Awre implements the basic profile for all four roles of a peer, caller and callee as well as publisher and subscriber.
 The connection to the router can either be remote to another host/port or local to a router running within the same VM.